IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 IUA does not address issues around issuing and revoking client\_ids.
 OAuth 2.1 relies upon the client\_id for client identification and authorization.
 OAuth 2.1 does not further define how client\_ids are managed.

-Usually Authorization Server publish web forms where system administrators and users can apply for a client_ID.
+Usually Authorization Server publish web forms where system administrators and users can apply for a client\_id.
 OAuth 2.1 defines a mechanism for dynamically registering clients with Authorization Servers, by defining a set of desired client metadata values to be made available to the Authorization Servers [OAuth 2.1, Section 2].

 The Authorization Server will have an administratively managed list of approved client\_ids for accepted clients.
 This list will be updated as new clients are approved or existing clients are removed.
 An access token will not be issued for unapproved clients.
 This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.